aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shape/height/_index.md

 ### Remarks

-Returned value is always defined (is not float.NaN).
-Assigned value must be defined (not float.NaN).
-You can set undefined values for RawFrame instance properties.
+The value returned is always defined and never NaN.
+The value assigned must also be defined; assign NaN only to properties of a `RawFrame` instance.

 ### See Also